-One month ago, on July 9th, a RIOC official released this statement: “PSD is also going to be keeping a closer eye on vehicles that run stop signs as we know it has become a concern on the island. “
+In July, last year, a RIOC official released this statement: “PSD is also going to be keeping a closer eye on vehicles that run stop signs as we know it has become a concern on the island. “

 Riding along as an email attachment was a flyer (see attached) telling all local businesses that traffic laws would be “strictly enforced.”
 But with logic that passeth understanding, PSD would not do so until September 1st.

 A free pass, then, until the end of August, right?

 No, that free pass came with infinite shelf life, and I can prove it.

 Time to test PSD resolve on bike safety